beatrice-occhiena/FaultResilient_SNNs_inRust/README.md

 ```rust
 fn process_input_spike_events(&self, input_spike_events: Vec<SpikeEvent>) -> Vec<SpikeEvent>
 ```
-Steps:
+The method follows these steps:
-1. **create the first channel**: create the initial input channel to feed the network.
+1. create the first channel: create the initial input channel to feed the network.
 2. `create_and_spawn_threads`: For each layer, clone its Arc pointer, create an additional channel to the next layer, create a new thread that starts the layer processing.
 3. `send_input_spike_events`: Send the input spike events to the first layer through the input channel.